erdoganserkan/portfolio/hacker_rank/Jessie_And_Cookies/README.txt

+Jesse loves cookies and wants the sweetness of some cookies to be greater than value

 .
 To do this, two cookies with the least sweetness are repeatedly mixed.
 This creates a special combined cookie with:

 sweetness